High Performance Programme - Music

 How to Apply:

-If you wish your child to be considered for a Music Scholarship or a place on the High Performance Programme for Music, please complete the relevant section of the Application Form by Friday 15 December 2017.
-Should they fulfil the criteria, they will then be invited to audition on Friday 19 January 2018.
+If you wish your child to be considered for a place on the High Performance Programme in Music, please complete the Music High Performance Application Form by Friday 14 December 2018.
+Should they fulfil the criteria, they will then be invited to audition on Friday 18 January 2019.

 The Audition will involve performing a programme of music (own choice – accompanied or unaccompanied) lasting not more than 5 minutes for Year 7 and 8 minutes for Lower Sixth.
 The programme may comprise one longer item or two/three shorter pieces.
 Applicants may bring their own accompanist or we can provide one.
 Those requiring a school accompanist must submit copies of the piano parts with the application.
 The music chosen should provide sufficient contrast to display both technical control and musical maturity.